 If you are a Project Manager entering the Agile world, you probably have the reasons to switch from the Project Manager role to the Scrum Master.
 You already have a definition of a Project Manager’s role in your head.
 It is probably based on the PMI definitions around planning, monitoring, controlling and closing a project.
 Maybe there is something about the accountability for the outcomes, and using the project management industry’s established methods and practices.
 That’s all good and a great set of knowledge to have.

-The best resources to learn what is Scrum Master, what a Scrum Master does are from reading the Scrum guide and from talking to people who have experience in the role, most of whom are very generous with their time and enthusiastic about sharing knowledge and experiences.
+The best resources to learn what is a Scrum Master, what a Scrum Master does are from reading the Scrum guide and from talking to people who have experience in the role, most of whom are very generous with their time and enthusiastic about sharing knowledge and experiences.